 The Competition Act (1998) and Enterprise Act (2002) gave UK regulators more power to act against abuses of monopoly power.

-Critics argue that only a few mergers are fully investigated each year.
-Indeed, in the years immediately following the passing of the Enterprise Act in 2002, not a single major UK cartel was investigated by the OFT.
-However, since 2008, the OFT has been more active in its investigations.
+Very few mergers are actually investigated each year.
+Indeed, during the immediate five-year period after the Enterprise Act (2002) came into force, not a single major cartel was investigated by the OFT.

-There is also a concern that it is often too easy to find loopholes in the legislation, such as avoiding regulations affecting one market by moving into an adjacent market.
-Indeed, a substantial criticism of legislation is that single markets are inadequately defined.
-This was in response to an OFT ruling in 2004 that allowed Tesco to purchase Adminstore (the owners of Cullens, Europa and Harts) on the grounds that convenience stores are a separate market to grocery stores.
+A major criticism is that ‘single’ markets are inadequately defined.
+For example, in 2004 the OFT allowed Tesco to purchase Adminstore (the owners of Cullens, Europa and Harts) because it regarded ‘convenience stores’ to be a separate market from grocery stores.
 This gave Tesco 6% of the convenience food market as well as 26% of the grocery market.
 While Tesco argued that the two markets are quite distinct, critics, like the Forum for Private Business, argued that the markets are almost indistinguishable and that Tesco should not have been allowed to enter the convenience food market.